 Because there are so many different causes of hemolytic anemia, each person can have different symptoms.
 However, there are some shared symptoms that many people experience when they have hemolytic anemia.

 Some symptoms of hemolytic anemia are the same as other forms of anemia.

 - paleness of the skin

-- weakness/inability to do physical activity
+- weakness or inability to do physical activity

-- enlarged liver
+- liver function tests

 Treatment options for hemolytic anemia differ depending on severity of the condition, your age, your health, and your tolerance to certain medications.

 A blood transfusion is given to quickly increase your red blood cell count and to replace destroyed red blood cells with new ones.

 A low blood cell count can negatively affect the way your immune system fights infection.
 You may be given immunoglobulin intravenously in the hospital to improve your immune system function.